-While there is very good drawing and painting software available, as well as photo editing software, you ideally want something primarily based on designing in vector graphics, as well as color editing options that will work in CMYK and HSB on top of the more common RGB.
+Ideally, you'll want a tool that caters specifically to designing in vector graphics, that also features color editing options that will work in CMYK and HSB on top of the more common RGB.

 Here then are the best in dedicated graphic design software platforms.

-- We've also highlighted the best free software for graphic designers
+- We've featured the best laptops for graphic designers.

 As a replacement for DrawPlus X8, Affinity Designer isn’t a rehash and was built from the ground up over a five-year development project by Serif.